r1ckhdk/graph-test/README.md

 Unfortunately, I was not able to conclude the program yet.

+Other things to do besides the ones marked on code itself:
+- Generate Dockerfile to conteinarize application
+- Create new workflows to format, lint and test code (for now there is only a format check with Black)

 ## Usage

 Well, since it is not completed yet, you can not use it right away.